wunderwuzzi23/blog/content/posts/zero-trust.md

 * Disabling SSH
 * Disabling RDP
-* Disabling WinRM/PowerShell, WMI, SMB  (yes, disable SMB, the red team and adversaries will not like you for this)
+* Disabling WinRM/PowerShell, WMI, DCOM, SMB (yes, disable SMB, the red team and adversaries will not like you for this)
 * Disabling VNC (and Apple Remote Management)
 * Disabling Telnet (yeah, that still shows up often)